antonw-88/GICSP/industrial-protocols/readme.md

 - Related purdue level(s).
 - The goal is not to be able to configure and pratically implement the protocol.
 _Note: for someone without an IT background, reading up on the OSI-model and related topics is seemingly necessary._

+A core value of industrial protocols is **determinism**.
+This guarantees that a packet is sent/received in a finite and predictable amount of time.
+While a common goal, different protocols may apply different techniques to achieve it.
+The level of determinism required may also vary(see for example Profinet IR vs Profinet RT).

+Traditional Ethernet was non-deterministic, but modern versions support deterministic behaviour(referred to as Switched Ethernet).
+For more on this topic, see the Modbus whitepaper(p.6-7).

 For a summary of each protocol, see the .md files of this folder.